-Quantifying the ROI (Return on Investment) of investments into your customer support function requires a holistic approach.
-ROI itself provides a means of calculating what you stand to gain from investments in support agents, software, tools, and training for your team.
+Quantifying the ROI (Return on Investment) of investments in your customer support function requires a holistic approach.
+ROI provides a means of calculating what you stand to gain from investments in support agents, software, tools, and training for your team.
 The purpose is to accurately justify how and where monies should be spent to optimize the potential value of the investment for your business.
 Get this wrong, and you might end up with customer support processes that reduce employee productivity and the quality of the service provided, ultimately resulting in poor experiences for the end customer.
 So, how can you avoid this?

 2. Identify and determine the specific metrics that will be measured.
 They also need to focus on how much was earned from the specific metrics that are decided on.
 Some metrics that can be measured include:

 Customer upgrades: Organizations can calculate how many customers upgraded from a lower-tier to a higher-tier subscription or how many moved from a free trial to a paid subscription after interacting with support.

 Customer retention: The number of monthly or annual renewals or re-purchases by existing customers can be measured.
 Companies can check if these existing customers have approached support or have been proactively approached by support to resolve any issues or questions.

 Net Promoter Score (NPS): Companies can measure customer loyalty by looking at their Net Promoter Score.
 NPS shows the likelihood of customers recommending the company’s product or brand to others.
 This can be measured by simply asking the customer in a survey or even at the end of a support interaction.
 It can take the form of a 1 - 10 ratio with the question - “How likely are you to recommend our product or service to others?”
 To get the NPS, subtract the percentage of detractors from the percentage of promoters.